Improve your marketing strategy with an insightful book

 Like the title suggests, Lieb deconstructs content marketing to an atomic level, pinpointing small details that make a campaign work and showing you how you can implement them.

 It examines the role content marketing plays not only on your website or blog, but on social media and offline.

-Her points are extremely well articulated in a book that is packed with useful information for content marketers.
+Her points are extremely well articulated in one of the best marketing books for 2020 that is packed with useful information for content marketers.

 One Million Followers: How I Built a Massive Social Following in 30 Days – Brendan Kane